Massage Envy promises reforms after reports of sexual assault

 -- RAINN, the anti-sexual-violence group, will review Massage Envy's policies and procedures and recommend changes.
 The network will also help the company with victim support.

 -- Massage Envy will create a Safety Advisory Council to oversee safety and support standards.
-The council will include a representative from RAINN and a woman whose blog post about a sexual assault at a Massage Envy location helped call attention to the problem.
+The council will include a representative from RAINN and a woman named Danielle Dick, whose blog post about a sexual assault at a Massage Envy location helped call attention to the problem.

 Asked why Massage Envy decided to make the changes now, Magnacca said the company's "perspective has changed."